General location of the FCL

 Vertical Divider

-I am assuming you have read all the warnings on this website.
-When thoroughly read, you can download the full backup ".json," the ".gpx (Routes) or (Tracks), and Google Earth KML" file if you want to use it as a starter for planning your adventure.
-These files were last updated on 12/17/2023
+I assume you have read all the warnings on this website.
+When understood, you can download the full backup ".json," the ".gpx (Routes) or (Tracks), and Google Earth KML" file if you want to use it as a starter for planning your adventure.
+These files were last updated on 12/17/2023 (Note I have nut uploaded the most recent data as of 10/6/24 I am improving the maps.
+Go to the CalTopo link for the latest.)

 Latest files as of December 2023